The Call

 • Arrival time/ Departure time

-• All addresses (get hotel room numbers as well!)
+• Location addresses (get hotel room numbers as well!)

 • Transportation between locations/parking

-• If the wedding party is going downtown to take pictures, I always try hopping on the trolley with them to avoid parking, etc.
+• Note: If the wedding party is going downtown to take pictures, I always try hopping on the trolley with them to avoid parking and then having to coordinate meeting up.

-• Know when there are breaks in the schedule for you to have a snack and a drink of water.
+• Know when there are breaks in the schedule for you to have a snack, go to the bathroom and a drink of water.

 Lastly, Set expectations: